KaTeX/katex-fonts/README.md

-If you want to try out a change to [the MathJax-dev repository](https://github.com/Khan/MathJax-dev), create a local clone (or download and unpack the ZIP file) and specify the path to this directory as an arument to `buildFonts.sh`.
+If you want to try out a change to [the MathJax-dev repository](https://github.com/Khan/MathJax-dev), create a local clone (or download and unpack the ZIP file) and specify the path to this directory as an argument to `buildFonts.sh`.
 You can also specify a local or remote tarball, e.g. a GitHub download of your own personal feature branch.